New York City

 Working full time, left me a tight schedule.
 We had hoped to stay near Times Square and Central Park, but my wife found a wonderful, less costly hotel in the Financial District of Manhattan.
 With just a day to roam, I chose to stick close by.

 Our first introduction to New York City came during our Uber ride from LaGuardia to our hotel.
 The Manhattan skyline reaches up to the clouds; not just a hand full of buildings, but for miles and miles.
-Our hotel, Q & A Hotel, is located at 70 Pine Street in a 67 story structure, just a block from Wall Street.
+Our hotel, Lyric at 70 Pine, is located in a 67 story structure, just a block from Wall Street.

 We had heard how rude New Yorkers could be and how dirty everything is.
 Our interactions were all positive, though.
 From the airport food court to the hotel and wandering the streets, people were friendly and helpful.
 At least LaGuardia, our hotel, and the New York City Financial District were all clean, too.